swlaschin/Railway-Oriented-Programming-Example/readme.md

 *(The C# code is in the `Dtos` folder.
 The F# code is in the `Dtos.fs` file.)*

 There is a `CustomerDto` type that is a flattened, "dumb" version of the domain type.
-This is what is used on the wire for more input and output.
+This is what is used on the wire for serializing requests and responses.

-Along with the DTO, we need some associated conversion utilities, converting from a DTO to a domain Customer and back.
+Along with the DTO, we need some associated conversion functions which can convert from a DTO to a domain Customer and back.

 Converting from a domain Customer to a DTO should always succeed, but what about converting from a DTO to a domain Customer?
-There are many ways in which this might fail.
+The domain Customer is more restrictive than the DTO, so there are many ways in which this conversion might fail.

 **C# version**